taconomics/taconomics/README.md

 ## TO DO:
 - Check when user doesn't have wallet provider. -> Show modal
-- Available pieces - ALMOST DONE
-    1. Dynamic card load
-    2. Search by rarity
-    3. Search by price
-    4. Search by name
 - Do My items
 - Add traits to collection/card manager
-- Add page to buy items
 - Update boxshadows to look like on figma
 - Social icons links
-- Modal Thanks for reaching out in sell-your-art
 - My earnings

 ## NOT INCLUDED IN FIGMA